sullivant/feedpress/README.md

 ## Next Steps
 ### General
+- [ ] Unit tests
+- [ ] Documentation of all functions
+- [ ] Proper error "match" handling, with Result<> etc.
 - [x] Dockerization of build process
-- [ ] Releases and runnability on its own in a container
+- [x] Releases and runnability on its own in a container
-- [ ] Integration of typst as a library not a separate callout
-- [ ] Output should be datestamped in PDF name, not static
+- [x] Output should be datestamped in PDF name, not static
-- [ ] On container startup or `cargo run` default behavior should be to serve the static site
+- [x] On container startup or `cargo run` default behavior should be to serve the static site
-- [ ] But still allow for parameterized CLI execution
+- [x] But still allow for parameterized CLI execution
-### Configuration
-- [ ] CLI utility or flags to add/remove feed URLs and options.
-- [ ] Container execution should involve a small served web page allowing for feed and option manipulation
-- [ ] When in container mode, there should be a static page showing detail of configuration, a "run now" button, and later a scheduled task?
+- [x] When in container mode, there should be a static page showing detail of configuration, a "run now" button, and later a scheduled task?
 ### feedpress.dev
 - [ ] Create static markdown driven site - that's just this readme at first?